 Purchase Price.
-The purchase price for each offering period is determined by the Compensation Committee, including whether such purchase price will be determined based on the lesser of the closing price of the shares on (i) the first business day of the offering period or (ii) the last business day of the offering period, or will be based solely on the closing price of the shares on the last business day of the offering period; provided, however, that such purchase price is at least 85% of the applicable closing price.
-In the absence of a determination by the Compensation Committee, the purchase price is 85% of the lesser of the closing price of the shares on (i) the first business day of the offering period or (ii) the last business day of the offering period or (iii) the last business day
+The purchase price for each offering period is determined by the Compensation Committee, including whether such purchase price will be determined based on the lesser of the closing price of the shares on (i) the first business day of the offering period, or will be based solely on the closing price of the shares on the last business day of the offering period; provided, however, that such purchase price is at least 85% of the applicable closing price.
+In the absence of a determination by the Compensation Committee, the purchase price is 85% of the closing price of the shares on (i) the first business day of the offering period or (ii) the last business day of the offering period.